redFrik/udk10-Embedded_Systems/udk131219/README.md

 //--autostart
 -------------
-To make something automatically start when you power on the beaglebone black, you can do edit the rc.local file.
+To make a python program automatically start when you power on the beaglebone black, you can do edit the rc.local file and launch the py file from there.

 * `sudo pico /etc/rc.local`
 * place the cursor somewhere before the `exit 0` line and type...